 Emmanuel Macron’s liberalization of intercity public transport in France is paying off.

 Until 2015, railroads had a monopoly on domestic ground routes of 100 kilometers or more.
-Macron — then economy minister, now president — wrote legislation that allowed busses to compete.
+Macron — then economy minister, now president — wrote legislation that allowed buses to compete.

 Bloomberg reports that 6.2 million passengers took a long-distance bus in 2016 and bookings are up another 25 percent this year.

-That’s still a fraction of the more than 100 million annual high-speed train passengers, but competition from busses is forcing the state-owned railway to cut rates.
+That’s still a fraction of the more than 100 million annual high-speed train passengers, but competition from buses is forcing the state-owned railway to cut rates.